asahi417/tner/README.md

 classifier.predict(test_sentences)
 ```
 For more information about the module, you may want to see [here](./tner/model.py#L411).
+As an example, we have [a commandline interface](./examples/example_inference.py) on top of the inference api.

+### Model Checkpoints
+We release NER model checkpoints trained with `tner` [here](https://cf-my.sharepoint.com/:f:/r/personal/ushioa_cardiff_ac_uk/Documents/tner?csf=1&web=1&e=95Ty6n).
+It includes models finetuned on each [dataset](#datasets), as well as one on all the data `all_15000`.
+As a language model, we use `xlm-roberta-large`, as those models are used in [later experiments](#experiment-with-xlm-r).
+To use it, one may need to create checkpoint directory `./ckpt` and put any checkpoint folders under the directory.

 ## Experiment with XLM-R
 We finetune [XLM-R](https://arxiv.org/pdf/1911.02116.pdf) (`xlm-roberta-large`) on each dataset and